In Search of My Good Death

 So now that I have determined a humorous death is my preference, I will prepare a bucket list, one geared toward doing everything I can to ensure that it prevails over my most likely bad death—the one I explained earlier.
 And I will pray as never before that fate cooperates and helps make possible a joyous smile on my face when at last death permits me to crossover into a hereafter that I hope and pray will be a wondrous adventure.

 Copyright © March 2012 Frank Zahn.
-Published in The Oklahoma Review, Volume 13: Issue 1, Spring 2012; The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Smashwords and Kindle Editions) 2017.
+Published in The Oklahoma Review, Volume 13: Issue 1, Spring 2012; The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.

 Back to Top of Page